microchip-pic-avr-examples/pic18f47q10-cnano-eusart-commands-mcc/README.md

 [![MCHP](images/microchip.png)](https://www.microchip.com)

-# Receive Control Commands via EUSART Using the PIC18f47Q10 Microcontroller with MCC Melody
+# Receive Control Commands via EUSART Using the PIC18f47Q10 Microcontroller With MCC Melody

 This example shows how to implement a command line interface.
 This way, the microcontroller can receive control commands via the EUSART.
-In this use case, an LED is controlled using commands sent from the MPLAB Data Visualizer.
+In this use case, an LED is controlled using commands sent from the MPLAB® Data Visualizer.

 ## Related Documentation